US urged to help more people escape Taliban-led Afghanistan - NewsBreak

 “The State Department doing enough isn’t enough; we need whole of government solutions; we need the international community to step up and we need it quickly,” said Peter Lucier, a former Marine who served in Afghanistan who works with coalition-member Team America.
 “Winter is coming.
 There is a famine already. ”

-Private groups, particularly with ties to the veteran community, have played an important role in the evacuation and resettlement of tens of thousands of Afghans since the U.S. ended its longest war and the government fell to the Taliban.
-Members of the coalition, which includes about 100 organizations, have been working to help people get on the scarce flights out of the country and helping them get settled in communities once they reach the United States.
+Private organizations, particularly with ties to the veteran community, have played an important role in the evacuation and resettlement of tens of thousands of Afghans since the U.S. ended its longest war and the government fell to the Taliban.
+Members of the coalition have been working to help people get on the scarce flights out of the country and helping them get settled in communities once they reach the United States.

-State Department spokesman Ned Price said the call included discussion of what he called “our collective efforts” to aid visa holders and applicants and to “facilitate the departure of these individuals who are at a stage where it is appropriate to do so.”

 About 82,000 people have come to the U.S. so far under what the Biden administration calls Operation Allies Welcome.
 The Department of Homeland Security said 10% were American citizens or permanent residents.